ViggoValfridsson/JavaScript-Frontend-Uppgift3-Grupp2/5-course-submision/README.md

 9. Code free of obvious bugs
 10. Tests have been used where appropriate

-## Task description: A frontend app
+## Task description - A frontend app

-The objective of the submission is, from an optional open api, to create a foundation for a dynamically controlled web page; like a web shop.
+The objective of the submission is, from an optional open api, to create a foundation for a dynamically controlled web page; similar to a web shop.
 The application should display "products" in a gallery, taken from at selected api.

 The "web shop" does not necessarily have to sell anything, but the user **must** be able to add products to a shopping cart or a todo-list, from which the user can see the added items, the number, possibly the price, etc, as well as add and remove content from the shopping cart.
 Optional: the shopping cart should remain even if the page is refreshed.